 cmathis already imported in

 QCameraCaptureobject.
-However, in this project we have to retrieve both RGB and depth frames.
-To do this, let's create a new class
+However, in this project we need to retrieve both RGB and depth frames.
+To do this, create a new class

 DepthSensorCapture: Add New > C++ > C++ Class > Choose… > Class name – DepthSensorCapture > Base class – QObject > Next > Project Management (default settings) > Finish.